 Outdoors, face coverings are encouraged when social distancing is not possible.
 Whether you are walking, studying or meeting outdoors, we encourage the following: Always wear your mask when not able to distance from others.
 If you are outdoors without your mask, remember to reapply it immediately when you meet with other people.

 Indoors and outdoors, while eating or drinking, you are encouraged to replace your mask when you are finished.

 A variety of reusable and disposable face coverings, including branded options, are available for purchase at campus locations:

 - Provisions on Demand (P.O.D.) locations in the John Peace Library, Business Building, Student Union, Roadrunner Cafe and Downtown Campus

 Care for Face Coverings

 Face coverings should not be used consecutive days without being cleaned.
 Disposable face coverings should be disposed of on a daily (or more frequent) basis.
 Cloth face coverings should be washed prior to the next use/day.
-It is highly recommended that all students, staff and faculty carry at least two face coverings with them in their vehicle or on their person when entering campus in case one becomes unusable or contaminated.
+All students, staff and faculty are encouraged to carry at least two face coverings with them in their vehicle or on their person when entering campus in case one becomes unusable or contaminated.